telefonicaid/iotagent-json/docs/installationguide.md

 -   **retries**: Number of MQTT connection error retries (default is 5).
 -   **retryTime**: Time between MQTT connection retries (default is 5 seconds).
 -   **keepalive**: Time to keep connection open between client and MQTT broker (default is 0 seconds)
--   **commandLegacy**: Publish commands using protocol in topic or not for legacy (Default publish with protocol in topic)

 TLS options (i.e. **ca**, **cert**, **key**, **rejectUnauthorized**) are directly linked with the ones supported by the [tls module of Node.js](https://nodejs.org/api/tls.html#tls_tls_createsecurecontext_options).